caredove/CD-Integrations-Wordpress/README.txt

 == Changelog ==

+= 0.3.8 =
+* Fixed issue with search page TinyMCE editor, where URL textbox would flow off of popup window when resizing page.

 = 0.3.7 =
-* Fixing JS issues with button style dropdown caused when null - this was stopping the Fields from beign disabled when default style was chosen
+* Fixing JS issues with button style dropdown caused when null - this was stopping the Fields from being disabled when default style was chosen
 * Fixed issue where button colours wouldn't clear if switching back to default button style
 * Fixed colour issues with SVG placeholder button image
 * Fixed button text issues with SVG placeholder button image